 Assemblies included in the Microsoft Dynamics CRM SDK

-Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update have several programming assemblies that you can use when writing custom code.
+Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) have several programming assemblies that you can use when writing custom code.

 The following table lists the assemblies that are included in the Microsoft Dynamics CRM SDK.